apache/dolphinscheduler/docs/docs/en/guide/task/openmldb.md

 The OpenMLDB task will use OpenMLDB Python SDK to connect OpenMLDB cluster.
 So you should have the Python env.

 We will use `python3` by default.
-You can set `PYTHON_HOME` to use your custom python env.
+You can set `PYTHON_LAUNCHER` to use your custom python env.

 Make sure you have installed OpenMLDB Python SDK in the host where the worker server running, using `pip install openmldb`.